kellydinneen/GitFit/README.md

 # GitFit

+GitFit is a hub for tracking a user's health log.
+The user can document and keep track of their sleep, hydration, and activity to keep them motivated and determined to keep on keepin' on!

+## Setup

+To get started on this project:

+1. should fork this repo - on the top right corner of this page, click the **Fork** button.
+2. Clone down the repo by opening your terminal and running `git clone [remote-address]`
+3. Once you have cloned the repo, change into the directory and install the project dependencies by running `npm install` in your terminal.
+4. Run `open src/index.html` in the terminal to see the page.
+5. _**Git Fit!**_

 The details of this project are outline in [this project spec](http://frontend.turing.io/projects/fitlit.html).

-## Setup

-1. Within your group, decide on one person to have the project repository (repo) on their GitHub account.
-Then, that person should fork this repo - on the top right corner of this page, click the **Fork** button.
-1. Both memebers of the group should clone down the _forked_ repo.
-Since you don't want to name your project "activity-tracker-starter", you can use an optional argument when you run git clone (you replace the [...] with the terminal command arguments): `git clone [remote-address] [what you want to name the repo]`
-1. Once you have cloned the repo, change into the directory and install the project dependencies.
-Run `npm install` to install project dependencies.
-1. Run `open src/index.html` in the terminal to see the HTML page (you should see some boilerplate HTML displayed on the page)
-1. Make sure both members of your team are collaborators on the forked repo.